mwb-al/hiero-json-rpc-relay/README.md

 More details can be found at [Configuration](/docs/configuration.md) As in the case of a fully deployed relay the acceptance tests utilize the `.env` file.
 See the [Configuration](#configuration) for setup details.

-Note: Read more about `DEV_MODE` which provides optimal local and developer testing configurations [here](docs/dev-mode.md)

 The following table highlights some initial configuration values to consider

 | Config            | Default | Description                                                                                                                                                                                                                                                                                            |